yoctoproject/poky/documentation/overview-manual/concepts.rst

 .. note::

-   For information on how to have the OpenEmbedded build system generate tarballs for Git repositories and place them in the DL_DIR directory, see the :term:`BB_GENERATE_MIRROR_TARBALLS` variable in the Yocto Project Reference Manual.
+   For information on how to have the OpenEmbedded build system generate tarballs for Git repositories and place them in the :term:`DL_DIR` directory, see the :term:`BB_GENERATE_MIRROR_TARBALLS` variable in the Yocto Project Reference Manual.